galaxyproject/admin-training/sessions/13-external-auth/external-auth.md

 # Example PAM stack

 * You need to set up your system's PAM stack (very site-specific)
-* If your 'shell accounts' authenticate the same way as your 'galaxy users' you can likely copy the PAM configuration.
-* A PAM configuration that would be suitable for authentication with Kerberos (placed in /etc/pam.d/nginx) might look like:
+* A PAM configuration that would be suitable for authentication with Kerberos (placed in `/etc/pam.d/nginx`) might look like:
   ```
   auth  [success=1 default=ignore]  pam_krb5.so minimum_uid=1000 ignore_k5login
   auth  requisite                   pam_deny.so